 A Shamanic Journey into the Spirit World

-Place your body into a relaxed position that can be sustained for ten to fifteen minutes.
+Place your body in a relaxed position that can be sustained for ten to fifteen minutes.
 Lying down is common although this is not the traditional way of journeying.
 Journeying can be done in a seated position as well as standing and dancing.
 To start, I recommend a relaxed and slightly reclined seated position.
 Whatever position you choose, keep your body actively relaxed (not falling asleep) with the arms and legs uncrossed (hands and feet not touching).

 Usually, it’s helpful to have a clear intention for the mind to focus on while journeying.
 Do you intend to journey to a specific place?
-Do you intend to journey to learn specific information or for a specific purpose such as relaxation?
+Do you intend to journey to learn specific information or for a particular purpose such as relaxation?
 A good first intention is to journey to meet with a power animal.

 Also, consider the questions you may ask about your intention.
 Practice forming questions using how, where, when, why and what.
 Steer clear of yes/no questions or questions beginning with should.
 What will be helpful to know for my interview tomorrow? and Should I go to the interview tomorrow? will most likely elicit different answers.
 Forming questions is an art.
 The information we receive is directly related to the questions we ask.
 The clearer our questions, the increased potential there is to receive answers in service to our higher self.

 When you feel ready to begin, start some drumming intended for shamanic journeying.
-Shamanic drumming is fairly fast and steady at four to seven beats per second.
+Shamanic drumming is relatively fast and steady at four to seven beats per second.
 You can drum for yourself, have someone drum for you or use a good recording.
 If you are learning to drum it helps to practice with others or use a CD to get the appropriate speed in your muscle memory.
 Typically, people drum and rattle slower when first starting out.
 I recommend the CD in the back of the book Awakening to the Spirit World by Sandra Ingerman and Hank Wesselman.
 It has four excellent journeying tracks.

 Listening to the sound of the drums and rattles can help you start your shamanic journey.
 The drumming is our path into the spirit world.
 Follow the sounds and be curious.
 Focus the mind on your intention.
 When you close your eyes, notice any images or patterns on your inner screen.
-Allow yourself to passively receive visuals, sounds, smells and feelings – any sensations that are available to you.
+Allow yourself to passively receive visuals, sounds, smells, and feelings – any sensations that are available to you.

 If you don’t seem to be going anywhere, you can also utilize your active imagination to travel through a portal to the spirit world.
-A portal may be a favorite picture hanging on your wall, a dream scene or an altar.
-There is no wrong or right way and there are infinite possibilities.
+A portal may be a favorite picture hanging on your wall, a dream scene, or an altar.
+There is no wrong or right way, and there are infinite possibilities.
 Find the way into the spirit world that you enjoy and that works for you.

-Arriving in the spirit world may take some time or it can happen very quickly.
+Arriving in the spirit world may take some time, or it can happen very quickly.
 From the shamanic perspective, we are intentionally sending our consciousness into the spirit world.
-We do this for a variety of reasons – to connect, retrieve information, heal, restore and energize ourselves.
-We may have a clear doorway and path that we follow in or we may simply find ourselves in the spirit world.
+We do this for a variety of reasons – to connect, retrieve information, heal, restore, and energize ourselves.
+We may have a clear doorway and path that we follow in, or we may simply find ourselves in the spirit world.
 Typically, we arrive in the middle realm of the spirit world – a spiritual representation of our physical world.
 So, it may seem familiar.

-Often, we arrive into the spirit world in a place in nature.
+Often, we arrive in the spirit world in a place in nature.
 We may find ourselves at a beach or in a forest.
 Notice what is around you and get an idea of where you have arrived.
 This will most likely be a common starting place for you in the spirit world.
 If this is your first journey, take some time to be curious and explore.
 Notice any of the elements that appear – water, fire, air, wood (trees), metal and earth (rocks).

 Notice any other beings that appear – animals or people.
-Ask them if they are there to provide protection, power and support.
+Ask them if they are there to provide protection, power, and support.
 If you feel an affirmative response, ask them a question and notice how you receive the answer.
 Stay open to the unexpected.
 It is common for us to think one thing is going to happen and for something or someone completely different to show up.